1awesomeJ/nasdaq-api/my-nasdaq_api.md

 Allows you to edit a company.
 Requires authentication.

+set a key/value on your header with key being 'Authorization' and the value being the Authorization token you got after sign in or sign up.
+Remember to check the header of your response for i after a successful sign in/up. while using the key/value option to set your authorization key in the header, you should put every part of the key including the string 'Bearer' that begins the key.

-for instance, to edit Microsoft Corporation, you need to know their ticker a 'MSFT' then senf a PUT request with a JSON of the 6 required attributes to:
+To edit Microsoft Corporation, for instance, you need to know their ticker a 'MSFT' then senf a PUT request with a JSON of the 6 required attributes to:
 PUT '/companies/MSFT'
 i.e send a PUT request to 'http://35.155.212.2:3000/MSFT'